ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

-\mypara{Neural Networks and Arithmetic Circuits} In a broad sense, \emph{arithmetic circuits} are directed acyclic graphs where each node computes some expression from the outputs of all its predecessors.
-Then, the full graph defines a function mapping the inputs, located at the sources of the graph, to the outputs, located at the sinks of the graph.
-In ordinary arithmetic circuits, the inner nodes can only compute either the sum or the product of the outputs of their predecessors.
-There has been a lot of research about the complexity of such arithmetic circuits~\cite{shpilka2010arithmetic}.
+As a circuit model with real-valued computation, ReLU networks are naturally closely related to \emph{arithmetic circuits}.
+Just like NNs, arithmetic circuits are computational graphs in which each node computes some arithmetic expression (traditionally addition or multiplication) from the outputs of all its predecessors.
+Arithmetic circuits are well-studied objects in complexity theory~\cite{shpilka2010arithmetic}.
 Closer to ReLU NNs, there is a special kind of arithmetic circuits called \emph{tropical circuits}~\cite{jukna2015lower}.
 In contrast to ordinary arithmetic circuits, they only contain maximum (or minimum) gates instead of sum gates and sum gates instead of product gates.
 Thus, they are arithmetic circuits in the max-plus algebra.

 A tropical circuit can be simulated by an NN of roughly the same size since NNs can compute maxima and sums.
 Thus, NNs are at least as powerful as tropical circuits.
-However, NNs are strictly more powerful.
+In fact, NNs are strictly more powerful.
 In particular, lower bounds on the size of tropical circuits do not apply to NNs.
 A particular example is the computation of the value of a minimum spanning tree.
 By Jukna and Seiwert~\cite{jukna2019greedy}, no polynomial-size tropical circuit can do this.
-However, as we show in \Cref{Sec:CO} as a consequence of a result by Fomin et al.~\cite{fomin2016subtraction}, an NN of cubic size (in the number of nodes of the input graph) is sufficient for this task.
+However, \Cref{Thm:MST} shows that NNs of cubic size (in the number of nodes of the input graph) are sufficient for this task.

 The reason for this exponential gap is that, by using negative weights, NNs can realize subtractions (that is, tropical division), which is not possible with tropical circuits; compare the discussion by Jukna and Seiwert~\cite{jukna2019greedy}.
 However, this is not the only feature that makes NNs more powerful than tropical circuits.
 In addition, NNs can realize scalar multiplication (tropical exponentiation) with arbitrary real numbers via their weights, which is impossible with tropical circuits.
-It is unclear to what extend this feature increases the computational power of NNs compared to tropical circuits.
+It is unclear to what extent this feature increases the computational power of NNs compared to tropical circuits.